AbsolutRenal/AirMobileFramwork/README.md

 ========================================================================================
 This framework also provide a Adobe Flash extension to manage/create your projects quickly :
 .
 It will generate your project tree including framework sources.
 .
-It will even make it easier to add new Pages/Modules to your project by adding nodes to application's xml that describe how's your app is working.
+It will even make it easier to add new Pages/Modules to your project by adding nodes to application's xml that describe how's your app is working..
 .
-It will also declare your pages' classes as needed in com.app.Main.as :: function registerPagesClass() .
+It will also declare your pages' classes as needed in com.app.Main.as :: function registerPagesClass().
+.
 Finally, it will create your pages' classes extending the right needed classes.
 .
-Moreover, extension is made to help you import the project in FDT
+Moreover, extension is made to help you import the project in FDT.

 ========================================================================================
 WHAT IF YOU DON'T USE THE EXTENSION :